StewAlexander-com/NetVendor/README.md

 ## Introduction
 *What vendors are lurking on your network?
 This software figures this out!*

-NetVendor is a Python tool designed specifically for network administrators to analyze and visualize the vendor distribution of networking devices (routers and switches) in their infrastructure.
+NetVendor is a Python tool designed specifically for network administrators and cybersecurity professionals to analyze and visualize the vendor distribution of networking devices (routers and switches) in their infrastructure.
 It processes MAC address tables and IP ARP data from Cisco, HP/Aruba, and other network devices to provide detailed insights into your network's composition.

 ## Quick Navigation
 - 🚀 [Getting Started](#getting-started) - Installation and setup